Photo: Land Trust.

 Managing weeds.
 Noxious weeds are a reality throughout Central Oregon.
 Without active management these weeds can compromise healthy native plant communities.
 We're managing weed populations along roadsides, irrigation ditches, and our Preserve boundaries to help reduce the spread of weeds within the Preserve and onto neighboring properties.

 Habitat restoration and community connections.
-With one mile of the Crooked River, 1/2 mile of McKay Creek, and 1/2 mile of Ochoco Creek, Ochoco Preserve has significant potential for restoring habitat for fish and wildlife and connecting the community to the Preserve.
-Learn more about our vision for the future of Ochoco Preserve.
+With portions of the Crooked River, McKay Creek, and Ochoco Creek, Ochoco Preserve has significant potential for restoring habitat for fish and wildlife and connecting the community to the Preserve.
+Learn more about our vision for the future of Ochoco Preserve and find updates on the project underway at the Preserve.

 • Know Before You Go